LowLevelDev/find-your-C-standard/README.md

 read the repo name

-you can use more macros to make it more "verbose" if you'd LIKE
+with more macros you can make the output more verbose if you'd want